cs573-21s/02-datavis-7ways/README.md

 I chose to use the tableau color scheme, which includes olive, cyan, punk, grey, and brown.
 This color schme is fairly muted and is color blind friendly.

+Overall, seaborn makes nice looking plots, but the automatic legends are not as good as the other libraries'.

 # 7. Altair (Python)

 Altair is yet another Python visualization library.
 This scatterplot also comes with an automatic legend for the point colors and sizes.